defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/85-not-so-basic-phishing.md

 ![MailHog MFA Campaign](/static/how-to-phishing/mailhog-mfa-campaign.png)

-If we click on it we can see in our Modlishka livewell page, we can see our target's RID.
+If we click on it, we can see in our Modlishka livewell page, we can see our target's RID.

 ![Modlishka Livewell Gophish RID](/static/how-to-phishing/modlishka-livewell-gophish-rid.png)